sammyd/iOS8-day-by-day-book/manuscript/39-watchkit.md

             }
         ],

-        "customKey": "Use this file to define a testing payload for your notifications."
+        "customKey": "Use this file to define a testing payload."
     }

 You can provide the title and category as expected, and also provide the actions